Eeswaran: Development

-In August 2020, Silambarasan was reported to be a part of Suseethiran's untitled film.
-A source claimed that Simbu had read the script through a virtual meeting with the director, due to the COVID-19 lockdown, and expected to shoot the film in October 2020, during the fifth phase of unlock.
-Producer Balaji Kapa of Madhav Media, stated an official announcement of their colloaboration with the director and actor on 10 October 2020.
+In August 2020, Silambarasan was reported to be a part of Suseenthiran's untitled film.
+A source claimed that Silambarasan had read the script through a virtual meeting with the director, due to the COVID-19 lockdown, and expected to shoot the film in October 2020.
+Producer Balaji Kapa of Madhav Media, stated an official announcement of their collaboration with the director and actor on 10 October 2020.
 Silambarasan released the first look of the film on 26 October 2020, in which the title was revealed to be Eeswaran.

 Casting

-The film's cast members had Bharathiraja signing to act as father of Silambarasan.
+The film's cast members had Bharathiraja signing to act as the father of Silambarasan.
 Bala Saravanan signed to appear in a comical role, and Nidhi Agerwal playing the female lead.
 Thaman S was roped in to compose music, whilst cinematographer Tirru, editor Anthony and art director Rajeevan, were also a part of the technical crew.

 For his role in the film, Silambarasan took an extremely intense weight training and strict diet regime, under his trainer Sandeep Raj, in which he lost 30 kilograms in the process.
-He also indulged in sports, yoga and Bharathanatyam, as a part of the fitness regime.
-He learnt Bharathanatyam from former actress Saranya Mohan, for few sequences.
+He also indulged in sports, yoga and Bharatanatyam, as a part of the fitness regime.
+He learnt Bharatanatyam from former actress Saranya Mohan, for few sequences.

 Filming

-The principal photography commenced on 17 September 2020, the very same day of the launch.
-The production team adhered to the safety guidelines, imposed by the government in order to control the spread of COVID-19.
-Primarily shot at Dindigul, the principal shoot was wrapped up on 7 November 2020, Simbu also completed the dubbing portions of the film on a single day.
+Principal photography commenced on 17 September 2020.
+The production team adhered to safety guidelines imposed by the government to control the spread of COVID-19.
+Primarily shot at Dindigul, the principal photography wrapped on 7 November 2020.
+Silambarasan completed his dubbing portions the next day.

 Soundtrack

-The music for the film is composed by Thaman S, collaborating with Silambarasan for the third time after Osthe (2011) and Vaalu (2015) and first time collaborated with Suseenthiran.
+The music for the film is composed by Thaman S, in his third collaboration with Silambarasan after Osthe (2011) and Vaalu (2015); first time collaborated with Suseenthiran.
 The lyrics for the songs were written by Yugabharathi.
-Thaman started composing for the film, during the announcement of the release, and completed within a record time of two months.
-Before the audio release, the first song "Thamizhan Paattu" was served as the film's lead single, which was released on 14 December 2020.
-The tracklist of the film was released on 2 January 2021, which featured four songs, and the audio was released the very same day, at the Albert Theatre in Chennai.
+Thaman composed the film's music within a record time of two months.
+The first single "Thamizhan Paattu" was released on 14 December 2020.
+The four-song soundtrack was released on 2 January 2021, at the Albert Theatre in Chennai.

-Reviewing for the soundtrack album for Sify, music critic Siddharth Srinivas gave 3 out of 5, stating "Eeswaran is a nice and effective album from Thaman, who doesn’t go long lengths but still makes it an adequately listenable experience on the whole."
-A critic from Thandora Times gave 3 out of 5 stating, "Eeswaran has songs that have a commercial film package."
-Studio Flicks gave 2.5 out of 5 stating "Eeswaran has all the elements of a successful commercial album."